mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_structured_log_set_max_levels_from_env.rst

 Component levels with no valid environment variable setting will be left unmodified.

-Normally this happens automatically when log levels are automatically initialized on first use.
+Normally this happens automatically when log levels are initialized on first use.
 The resulting default values can be overridden programmatically by calls to :symbol:`mongoc_structured_log_set_max_level_for_component` and :symbol:`mongoc_structured_log_set_max_level_for_all_components`.

 For applications that desire the opposite behavior, where environment variables may override programmatic settings, they may call ``mongoc_structured_log_set_max_levels_from_env()`` after calling :symbol:`mongoc_structured_log_set_max_level_for_component` and :symbol:`mongoc_structured_log_set_max_level_for_all_components`.